-The drag and drop question is a rank order scaling question.
+The drag and drop question is a rank order scaling question used in surveys.
 This question allows a specific set of options (brands, services, products, etc.) to be ranked based upon a particular attribute or characteristic.

 Rank order questions are prevalent in surveys.
-Researchers seeking to create interactive surveys with a good survey design can use the drag and drop questions to develop a sense of engagement among the respondents and collect high-quality responses through the study.
+Researchers seeking to create interactive surveys with a good survey design can use the drag and drop questions to develop a sense of engagement among the respondents and collect high-quality responses.
 The researcher can ask the respondents to either rank all the options or set an upper or a lower limit on the number of answer options expected.
 The respondents can easily drag and drop and create a list of the most preferred to the least favorite option displayed.

-The drag and drop question is most helpful to researchers where choices are needed to be made, and items need to be ranked.
+The drag and drop ranking question is most helpful to researchers where choices are needed to be made, and items need to be ranked.
 Here, the researcher can keep the question text very short.
 Below are the advantages: